 Note 2 - Summary of Significant Accounting Policies - Expenditiures reported on this schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined financial statements except as noted in Note 3.
 Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The District has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance.

-Note 3 - Non-Monetary Assistance - Commodities received by the District in the amount of \$35,932 were of a non-monetary nature and therefore the total revenue does not agree with the financial statements
+Note 3 - Non-Monetary Assistance - Commodities received by the District were of a non-monetary nature.